-Enough about Sofia, you might not want to leave after such an intense visit, but there’s more to Bulgaria then just the capital.
+Enough about Sofia!
+While you might not want to leave after such an intense visit, there’s much more to Bulgaria than its capital.

-Go to the second largest city, Plovdiv, and stroll along the streets of its Old Town with one of the best preserved ancient theatres in the world – the Plovdiv Roman Theatre.
-At least visit one of the Bulgarian Revival-style houses, which host different galleries and museums.
-You can also visit on a one-day tour from Sofia.
+The second largest city, Plovdiv, has one of the best preserved ancient theatres in the world – the Plovdiv Roman Theatre.
+Stroll along the streets of its Old Town, and visit one of the Bulgarian Revival-style houses, which host different galleries and museums.
+You can also visit Plovdiv on a one-day tour from Sofia.

-For a totally different vibe and travel back to another historical period, visit Veliko Tarnovo.
+For a totally different vibe and a flashback to another historical period, visit Veliko Tarnovo.
 It is Bulgaria’s old capital and is known as the city of the Czars.
-On a hill above the city you can’t mistake the Tsarevets Castle.
+Tsarevets Castle sits on a hill above the city.
 Stay the night and if you’re lucky, at dusk there will be a magnificent light and sound spectacle at the fortress walls.

 Tired of exploring?
-Why not spoil yourself a little bit!
-Velingrad is currently known as the spa capital of the Balkans.
-The numerous hotels in the city offer a huge variety of wellness and beauty therapies for any budget.
+You can spoil yourself a little bit in Velingrad, the spa capital of the Balkans.
+The city’s many hotels offer a huge variety of wellness and beauty therapies for any budget.
 Surrounded by the beautiful Rhodope Mountains, the mineral water oases will make you want to stay for a long time.

-For mountain lovers there are easily accessible trails for every physical level.
+Mountain lovers can explore easily accessible trails for every physical level.

 The Rhodope Mountains offer easier trails and breathtaking views of caves, rock formations and cute little villages, tucked between the hills.
 For more extreme trails, head to Rila or Pirin.

 Rila Mountain is the home of the largest East Orthodox monastery – Rila Monastery, built in the 10th century.
 If your itinerary allows it, try to spend a night in one of the cells.
-(Staying in a monastery is an experience and probably the safest place imaginable for any solo female traveler.)
-Or take a day trip to Rila Monastery from Sofia.
+(Staying in any monastery is always an experience and probably the safest place imaginable for any solo female traveler.)
+If you can’t spend the night, take a day trip to Rila Monastery from Sofia.

 All the mountains also offer ski slopes of different difficulty levels, mountain biking trails and rafting tours.

-For history and archaeology buffs there are plenty of ancient temples, burial sites, fortress ruins and rock formations to explore.
-The Thracian Tomb of Kazanlak, Perperikon, and Belogradchik Rocks are only a few.
+For history and archaeology buffs there is much left of Ancient Bulgaria – temples, burial sites, fortress ruins and rock formations.
+The Thracian Tombs of Kazanlak, Perperikon, and Belogradchik Rocks are only a few.
 Or if you prefer the atmosphere of an old town with colourful Bulgarian houses, head to Koprivshtitsa, Melnik or Tryavna.
 Sit in one of the countless cafés and enjoy life’s slow pace, so typical of the countryside.

 Then visit the open-air museum Etara near Gabrovo to learn about traditions and handicrafts and buy the most authentic souvenirs you’ll find in the country.